-It is proposed to allocate the slag bank as a Mineral Safeguarding Area (MSA) under policy SAP5; this covers a larger area than the current quarry for secondary aggregates, which has operated on this slag bank together with inert landfill and recycling, since the early 1990s.
+It is proposed to allocate the slag bank as a Mineral Safeguarding Area (MSA) under policy SAP4; this does not pre-suppose that all of the resource will be extracted or any other development will be undertaken at the site.
+The allocation covers a larger area than the current quarry for secondary aggregates, which has operated on this slag bank together with inert landfill and recycling, since the early 1990s.
 The current planning permission expires on 31 October 2016.

 The proposed allocation contains a very large potential resource of secondary aggregate, which could, if utilised, substitute for primary aggregate extraction.
 However, recognition also needs to be given to the role that Derwent Howe plays as a community (recreational) resource and the contribution it makes to the local seascape character, in both operational and restoration phases.
+Any development/safeguarding of the slag bank should not prejudice the redevelopment of the adjacent former Corus Steelworks site.